-Courtesy of Tisgrannie, Mack, Wendi and Adamant, We have the first database of Manchester Regiment Prisoners of war.
-At present it is available as a downloadable excel file
+Courtesy of Tisgrannie, Mack, Wendi, Adamant and Charlie, the database of Manchester Regiment WW1 Prisoners of War is available as a downloadable excel file:

-updated 15th July 2009, this file will be updated on a regular basis as we process new information
+Last updated 4th April 2017 - this file will be updated as we process new information

 First World War, 1914-1918

 The National Archives does not hold a comprehensive list of all British and Commonwealth PoWs.
 Consequently, it can be difficult to establish whether an individual was actually taken prisoner and, more particularly, in which camps they were held.

 Establishing whether an Officer was a PoW is relatively straightforward and researchers should look for the book List of British Officers taken prisoner in the various Theatres of War between August 1914 and November 1918 compiled in 1919 by the military agents Cox and Co.

 This is arranged by theatre of war, and then by regiment.
 It includes an index of regiments at the start of the book, and a name index at the back.
 The list covers the British Army, Royal Air Force, the Royal Naval Air Service and the Royal Naval Division, and gives the name and rank of the officer, the date when he went missing, where and when he was interned (but not the specific camp/s), and the date of his repatriation.
 If the officer died while a prisoner, the list gives the date and place of death.
 In addition, Officers were required to provide a report concerning the circumstances behind their capture.
 These, if they survive, will be found in the individual service records.